Are the Colors Photoshopped In?

 That does not mean the color is gone.

-Snorkeling Is Not the Same View
+Snorkeling Is a Different View

 When people snorkel, they are usually seeing the reef from the surface, through moving water, with available sunlight, often from several feet away.
 Their eyes are adjusting.
 The surface is moving.
 The subject is moving.
 The light is shifting.
-Everything is filtered by water.
+Everything is filtered through water.

 It can still be beautiful.
 Sometimes it is spectacular.